mdsmithson/mdsmithson/README.md

-Fellow workman of the scriptures.
+Fellow workman of the scriptures.</br>
-Called by the Gospel of Grace.
+Called by the Gospel of Grace.</br>
 KJV Rightly Divided.